ashishkab0b/pingbot_v2/README.md

 # EMA Pingbot

 EMA Pingbot is a web application for scheduling and implementing EMA survey studies.
 EMA Pingbot (or Pingbot) runs on a React/Flask/PostGres stack containerized in Docker.
+In addition the Pingbot application, you need a survey software (e.g. Qualtrics) and your participants will need to download Telegram to receive their pings.

-For regular use, please visit https://emapingbot.com to use the application.
+Please visit https://emapingbot.com to use the application.

 ## What is EMA?
 EMA stands for Ecological Momentary Assessment (also sometimes called experience sampling methodology or ESM).
 It is a research method that involves collecting real-time data from participants as they go about their everyday lives.
 By sending prompts (or “pings”) at various times during the day, EMA helps researchers capture in-the-moment experiences, behaviors, or feelings.
 This real-time approach reduces recall bias, provides richer data, and offers a more accurate picture of how participants think and act in their natural environments.
 A few common uses of EMA include: